ttempe/Pocket_Organ/README.md

 # Pocket Organ

-A modern music instrument instrument that fits in your pocket
+A modern musical instrument instrument that fits in your pocket

 Most instruments we play today are designed around the manufacturing constrains of hundreds of years ago.
 Newer instruments are often electronic versions, with the same or similar user interface.